pebbe/AndroidVrKubus/README.md

 but I didn't notice this to be a problem visually.

 If the server reads the line `quit`, it terminates the connection.
-But the Android app doesn't send a `quit` string, it just disconnects when it is stopped.
+But the Android app doesn't always send a `quit` string, sometimes it just disconnects when it is stopped.